Damages

 At common law, damages are a remedy in the form of a monetary award to be paid to a claimant as compensation for loss or injury.
 To warrant the award, the claimant must show that a breach of duty has caused foreseeable loss.
-To be recognised at law, the loss must involve damage to property, or mental or physical injury; pure economic loss is rarely recognised for the award of damages.
+To be recognized at law, the loss must involve damage to property, or mental or physical injury; pure economic loss is rarely recognized for the award of damages.

 Compensatory damages are further categorized into special damages, which are economic losses such as loss of earnings, property damage and medical expenses, and general damages, which are non-economic damages such as pain and suffering and emotional distress.
 Rather than being compensatory, at common law damages may instead be nominal, contemptuous or exemplary.

 History

 Among the Saxons, a monetary value called a weregild was assigned to every human being and every piece of property in the Salic Code.
 If property was stolen or someone was injured or killed, the guilty person had to pay the weregild as restitution to the victim's family or to the owner of the property.